gmcastil/vimrc/doc/cheats.md

-There is a find-manpage command that can be used to view the manpage for whatever is under the cursor.
+here is a find-manpage command that can be used to view the manpage for whatever is under the cursor.
 For example, in C, placing the cursor under the `printf` function call and hitting <Leader>K will invoke the manpage for printf.